julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, June 01, 2025.
+Monday, June 02, 2025.
 Quote of the day:

-> "Updated quote content here." - Anonymous
+> "Success is dangerous.
+One begins to copy oneself, and to copy oneself is more dangerous than to copy others.
+It leads to sterility." - Pablo Picasso